Light rail in Sydney: Parramatta Light Rail extensions

-Green Square
+Green Square and Parramatta Road

 In 2012, the City of Sydney Council recommended that a Light Rail link be built from the city to Green Square, to service the commercial and residential developments being built in the area, which is expected to become Australia's most densely populated precinct.
 The council has spent more than $30 million buying land for a light rail corridor.
 In July 2015, New South Wales Transport Minister Andrew Constance stated that the area was likely to be served by a light rail link in the future.
 This led to a decision in October by the City of Sydney to allocate $445,000 to develop plans for a light rail line from the city to Green Square.
 The council estimated a link would cost $350–500 million to build.
+In 2023, the City of Sydney restated this intention in its draft 'Access Strategy', along with plans to extend the system further down George Street and Broadway, towards the University of Sydney.
+No formal announcements or works have begun.

+In June 2024, ALTRAC proposed a plan for a new light rail corridor between Green Square and Leichhardt via Central.

 Bondi

 In 2011, Waverley Council advocated for the extension of the light rail network to link the current infrastructure to Bondi Junction and Bondi Beach.
 The council commissioned AECOM to undertake a feasibility assessment of the reintroduction of light rail on the corridor between Bondi Beach and Bondi Junction (Stage 1) and onto the CBD (Stage 2) to achieve mass transit of passengers and requested Transport for NSW consider the CBD to Bondi Beach corridor as a priority route in the Sydney Light Rail Plan.